Hello, World,

 # Deliverability

-Deliverability comes with time and organic outbound and inbound traffic.
-You can test your deliverability using various online tools, sending email one-on-one, etc. For a couple of months you will end up in spam relatively frequently, but do not fret, this tends to get better with time.
+Deliverability comes with time AND active, organic outbound/inbound traffic.
+You can test your deliverability using various online tools, sending email one-on-one, etc. For a couple of months you will end up in spam relatively frequently, but do not fret, this tends to get better with time (often over the period of years).

 Lastly, you should also be aware of Google Postmaster Tools which can help to diagnose issues on Google :)